boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

 ---

 __News__:
-- __02-2021__ My sincere gratefulness to all schools & professors who have offered me a Ph.D. position!
+- __02-2021__ My sincere gratitude to all schools & professors who have offered me a Ph.D. position!
 It is a tough decision for me to make.
 - __12-2020__ Awarded Finalist for the [2021 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/#2020).
 I am grateful to everyone who helped me along the way :)

 Hi, I am Boyu.
 I am a fourth-year undergraduate student at the University of Rochester, pursuing an [Honors](https://www.cs.rochester.edu/undergraduate/degree-requirements.html) B.S. in Computer Science.
 At U of R, I am lucky to be advised by Professor [Henry Kautz](https://www.cs.rochester.edu/u/kautz/), Professor [Ehsan Hoque](https://hoques.com/), and Doctor [Vincent Silenzio](https://sph.rutgers.edu/concentrations/urban-global-public-health/faculty-member.php?id=36094).
 In the past, I have worked with Professor [Daniel Štefankovič](https://www.cs.rochester.edu/~stefanko/) and Professor [Aaron Steven White](http://aaronstevenwhite.io/).